aso

 Why Intent Matters for ASO

-A keyword with a perfect KGR score is worthless if the users searching for it want something your app doesn’t provide.
-Intent validation ensures you don’t waste limited metadata space on keywords that attract the wrong audience.
+A keyword with a perfect KGR (Keyword Golden Ratio) score is worthless if the users searching for it want something your app does not provide.
+Intent validation prevents you from wasting limited metadata space on terms that attract the wrong audience.

-Transactional and comparative intent keywords typically convert to downloads at the highest rate.
+Transactional and comparative keywords convert to downloads at the highest rate.
 Prioritize these in your title and subtitle.
-Informational intent keywords can be useful in your description (Google Play) and your website content for web-to-app SEO.
+Informational keywords work best in your description (Google Play) and website content for web-to-app SEO.

 Verifying Intent

-Search for each keyword in the App Store and look at the top results.
-If the top-ranked apps are similar to yours, the intent matches.
-If the results are in a completely different category, users searching for that term want something different than what you offer.
+Search for each keyword in the App Store and review the top results.
+If the highest-ranked apps resemble yours, the intent matches.
+If those results fall in a different category, users searching for that term want something other than what you offer.